 This material must not be used for commercial purposes, or in any hospital or medical facility.
 Failure to comply may result in legal action.

 is a long-term autoimmune disease that causes pain and inflammation in one or more joints.
-Some children have symptoms for only a few months, others for the rest of their lives.
-It happens when the immune system attacks the tissues in the joints.
-Most children with JA have periods of remission with little joint deformity or loss of function.
+Your child may have symptoms for only a few months, or for the rest of his life.
+JA develops when the immune system attacks the tissues in the joints.
+Most children with JA have periods of remission with minimal joint deformity or loss of function.
 Your child may have any of 6 subtypes of JA.
 Ask your child's healthcare provider for more information about the type your child has.

 Common symptoms include the following: